Rainbow CSV: Main features

 Some CSV files can contain comment lines e.g. metadata before the header line.

-To allow CSVLint, content-based autodetection algorithms and Align, Shrink, ColumnEdit commands work properly with such files you need to adjust
+To allow CSVLint, content-based autodetection algorithms and Align, Shrink, ColumnEdit commands work properly with such files you need to adjust your settings.

 You can align columns in CSV files by clicking "Align" statusline button or use Align command